Counterexamples in 4-manifold topology: Counterexamples

-In the literature $\mathcal{R}$ is sometimes denoted $\star\RP^4$.
-We prefer not to use this notation to avoid confusion with the star construction, defined in \cref{sec:E-and-friends}.
-The manifold $\mathcal{R}$ also arises via a surgery construction, which we now outline following Hambleton-Kreck-Teichner~\cite{HKT-nonorientable}*{pp.~650--1}.
+We end this section by giving an alternative construction of the manifold $\mathcal{R}$ following Hambleton-Kreck-Teichner~\cite{HKT-nonorientable}*{pp.~650-1}.
 There is a degree one normal map, namely the collapse map $E_8 \to S^4$, with domain the $E_8$ manifold constructed by Freedman~\cite{F}*{Theorem~1.7}.
 Connect sum with $\RP^4$ in both domain and codomain to obtain a degree one normal map

 The surgery kernel is the image of the $E_8$ form under the map $L_4(\Z) \to L_4(\Z[\Z/2],w)$, where $w \colon \Z/2 \to C_2$ is the nontrivial character.
-But this is the zero map by \cite{Wall-surgery-book}*{Chapter~13A,~pp.~172-3}.
-This implies that, perhaps after stabilising with copies of $S^2 \times S^2$, the surgery kernel is a hyperbolic form.
-Then by \cite{PRT20}*{Corollary~1.4} there is a homeomorphism
+But this is the zero map \cite{Wall-surgery-book}*{Chapter~13A, bottom of page 173}.
+By the definition of $L_4(\Z[\Z/2],w)$, this means that, perhaps after stabilising with copies of $S^2 \times S^2$, the surgery kernel is a hyperbolic form.
+Applying \cite{PRT20}*{Corollary~1.4} to the surgery kernel, there is a homeomorphism

 for some integer $k$ and for some $4$-manifold $X$.
 By additivity of the Kirby-Siebenmann invariant (see e.g.~\cite{guide}*{Theorem~8.2})

 whereas $\RP^4$ is smooth and so $\ks(\RP^4)=0$.
 We can then define